shakebugs/shake-docs/docs/ios/configuration-and-data/black-box.md

 Your app's memory usage is captured every 0.5 seconds.

-### Disk space usage
-This line chart shows your device's disk space usage.
-When you hover over the chart, the percentage of free disk space on your device is shown.
-For example:
-* 51%

-Your device's disk space usage is captured every 0.5 seconds.

 ### Network
 This chart shows the connectivity details of the device.
 When you hover over the chart, connectivity details are shown.
 For example: